 Dr Quentin M. Anstee is a Clinical Senior Lecturer in the Institute of Cellular Medicine.
 A practising clinician, he is also an Honorary Consultant Hepatologist in the Liver Unit at the Freeman Hospital, Newcastle.

 Dr Anstee's primary research interest is the study of genetic modifiers of progressive liver disease.
-His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and management of Non-Alcoholic Fatty Liver Disease & Steatohepatitis (NAFLD/NASH), identification of genetic modifiers of Hepatic Fibrosis progression and factors that promote Alcohol Addiction.
-He is actively involved in ongoing clinical trials of new therapies for NAFLD and hepatic fibrosis.
+His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and management of Non-Alcoholic Fatty Liver Disease & Steatohepatitis (NAFLD/NASH), including the identification of genetic and epigenetic modifiers of Hepatic Fibrosis progression.
+He co-ordinates the European Union Horizon 2020 funded EPoS: Elucidating Pathways of Steatohepatitis consortium (EPoS) and is actively involved in biomarker discovery projects and ongoing clinical trials of new therapies for NAFLD.

 Dr Anstee's clinical practice is based in the Regional Liver Unit at the Freeman Hospital.
 His particular specialist interest is the diagnosis and treatment of Non-Alcoholic Fatty Liver Disease (NAFLD), an increasingly common, progressive liver disease that is strongly associated with features of the 'metabolic syndrome' (including obesity, type 2 diabetes mellitus and dyslipidaemia).
 Working closely with Professor Chris Day, he leads the regional NAFLD specialist clinical service based at the Freeman Hospital, Newcastle.